 Whether you are going back into an office, a plant floor, a construction site or you’re newly working remotely—the way we are working is fundamentally different.
 ‘Business as usual’ doesn’t exist.
 The term ‘back to work’ has been used a lot to talk about getting the economy started again, getting back to ‘normal.’
 But normal is never going to look the same.
 We’re not going back to work; we’re going back to the future of work.

 I have said this many times, but I am constantly in awe of our vibrant community.
 The potential of each builder on the Quick Base platform is endless, we have already seen countless applications created to combat COVID-19, companies using Quick Base to adapt their operations to stay agile through disruption, and new use cases popping up every day to evolve to this new way of working.

 So, where else would we look for the best applications to bring us all back to the future of work?

 We are looking to all of you to do what you do best—solve problems with innovative solutions.

 We are putting out a call to our community and beyond to create the most innovative and creative Quick Base applications to get us ‘back to work.’

-In addition to the app-a-thon, we have put together a series of fast and flexible application accelerators for managing through the crisis, designed to help businesses get safely back to work and build lasting agility.
+In addition to the Hackathon, we have put together a series of fast and flexible application accelerators for managing through the crisis, designed to help businesses get safely back to work and build lasting agility.
 Rather than pre-packaged applications, these accelerators are built to work the way an individual company does, and can be easily adapted as conditions change.

 Sample use cases for these application accelerators include monitoring employee wellness, connecting employee data captured in multiple places in real-time and allowing for changes on the fly as new guidelines or requirements come from state and local governments.